PatrickMall/Project-2---Chuck-Norris-Joke-Generator-in-React/README.md

 ## Challenges

 For me the biggest challenge on this project was how I had decided to approach this code originally.
-To start with I had pulled the joke into a string which was stored in the useState, I came to realise that when I needed to try and add the flagged functionality that I was going to need this joke as an object to be able to add a flagged key to it.
+To start with I had pulled the joke into a string which was stored in the useState.As I developed the project I came to realise that when I tried to add the flagged functionality that I was going to need this joke as an object to be able to add a flagged key to it.
 This meant that I had to go through my code base and change the way that the code read the data and got quite confusing for a while, but eventually (with enough console logging!)
 I managed to get it to read correctly.

 ## My favourite bits